megahertz/electron-simple-updater/README.md

     You can set this link in package.json:updater.url instead of init() argument.

 2. Build your release using electron-builder or another tool.
+Note: Your application must be signed for automatic updates on macOS.
+This is a requirement of Squirrel.Mac

 3. Upload your release with update.json to a hosting.
 You can do it [manually](blob/master/example/updates.json) or use